Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-9-Defender-For-Containers.md

 #### ⌛ Estimated time to complete this lab: 60 minutes

 ## Objectives
-This exercise guides you on how to validate and use Defender for Containers.
+This exercise guides you on how to validate and use agentless container image vulnerability assessment scanning for Azure Container Registries.

+### Prerequisites
+In order to use this capability, Defender for Containers or Defender Cloud Security Posture Management must be enabled on the subscription.
+The below extension should be turned on..

 ### Exercise 1: Install Docker Desktop

-First you need to install Docker Desktop so that we can oush a vulnerable image to our existing Azure Container registry registy.
+First you need to install Docker Desktop so that we can push a vulnerable image to our existing Azure Container registry.

 1. Navigate to [Docker](https://www.docker.com/products/docker-desktop)
 2. Download and install Docker, Check the system requirements, [Docker Requirements](https://docs.docker.com/get-docker/)